-A conversation with Penthea Burns, co-director of Maine-Wabanaki REACH.
-She talks about her background in child welfare and the difficulty of deciding whether the benefits of removing a child from abuse outweigh the additional trauma of severing family and community ties.
-She talks about how her work on these issues in Wabanaki communities has led her to a deeper …read more »
+Safe Space Radio talks with Penthea Burns, co-director of Maine-Wabanaki REACH, about her background in child welfare and the difficulty of deciding whether the benefits of removing a child from abuse outweigh the additional trauma of severing family and community ties.
+Penthea’s work on these issues in Wabanaki communities has led her to a deeper …read more »

-This week, a conversation with Jamie Bissonette Lewey of the Maine Indian Tribal State Commission (MITSC).
-She explains her views on Tribal-State politics, and why she believes that the fundamental issue is the difference between how the state and the tribes understand the concept of sovereignty.
-She also talks about the history of the Maine Indian Claims Settlement …read more »
+This episode features Jamie Bissonette Lewey of the Maine Indian Tribal State Commission (MITSC).
+She explains her views on Tribal-State politics, and why she believes that the fundamental issue is the difference between how the state and the tribes understand the concept of sovereignty stemming back to the history of the Maine Indian Claims Settlement …read more »

-This week I talk with George, whose biological parents are Passamaquoddy, but who was adopted at birth and raised by white parents in southern Maine.
+George’s biological parents are Passamaquoddy, but he was adopted at birth and raised by white parents in southern Maine.
 George describes how it felt to visit the reservation for the first time and meet his biological relatives.
 He talks about how he has grappled throughout his life with the question of whether he really is …read more »

-Today I speak with gkisedtanamoogk, one of the five commissioners of the Maine Wabanaki State Child Welfare Truth and Reconciliation Commission.
-He shares his reflections on the process now that the findings have been published, and we also speak about the gap between native peoples’ views and those of mainstream America related …read more »
+This episode of Safe Space Radio features gkisedtanamoogk, one of the five commissioners of the Maine Wabanaki State Child Welfare Truth and Reconciliation Commission.
+He shares his reflections on the process now that the findings have been published, and we also speak about the gap between Native peoples’ views and those of mainstream America related …read more »

 An interview with former tribal state representative Donna Loring, who is also a former police chief, an author, and a radio host.
 She talks with Safe Space Radio about the history of relations between the Maine government and the Wabanaki tribes, and the findings of the Maine Wabanaki State Child Welfare Truth and Reconciliation Commission’s multi-year …read more »